 Yes.
-The final release refers to swaps and security-based swap collectively as "Title VII instruments."
-The classification of a Title VII instrument as a swap or a security-based swap generally is to be made prior to execution, but no later than when an offer is made to enter into the Title VII instrument.
-The final release identifies Title VII instruments based on a variety of specific types of interest and other monetary rates as swaps regulated by the CFTC, and Title VII instruments based on the "yield" of a debt security, loan, or narrow-based security index in the sense where the term "yield" is used as a proxy for price, as security-based swaps regulated by the SEC.
+The proposal refers to swaps and security-based swap collectively as "Title VII instruments."
+The classification of a Title VII instrument as a swap or a security-based swap generally is to be made at the inception of the transaction.
+The proposal identifies Title VII instruments based on a variety of specific types of interest and other monetary rates as swaps regulated by the CFTC, and Title VII instruments based on the "yield" of a debt security, loan, or narrow-based security index in the sense where the term "yield" is used as a proxy for price, as security-based swaps regulated by the SEC.
 It also addresses the appropriate classification of Title VII instruments based on government debt obligations and futures contracts.